All posts by Webmaster

 This program will focus on acoustic, instrumental old time fiddle tunes learned by ear.
 For a sense of the type of music we will explore, click here.
 This will be a relaxed and inviting space to work on tunes as a group.
 Note that the library also hosts a once a month jam session for more advanced players.
 For more information about either program, please contact us by e-mail All acoustic instruments welcome.

-To support sustainability and access for home gardeners, we’re starting a seed library.
+To support sustainability and access for home gardeners, we have a small seed library.
 You’ll find classics, best sellers, recent prorogations, and Indie varieties now in our starter collection.
 We have (and are accepting donations of) heirloom varieties, certified organic, open-pollinated, and non-GMO seeds to share.
 As spring progresses, we will happily accept starter plants.

 Patrons throughout the three-county library system have participated enthusiastically in free seed exchanges.
 We hope gardeners of all ages and skill levels will donate and cultivate!
 Patrons throughout the three-county library system have participated enthusiastically in free seed exchanges.
 We hope gardeners of all ages and skill levels will donate and cultivate!